JTzLinux/WP-AutoInstaller/README.md

 It is recommended to restart your PC, as the service might not start automatically.
 Alternatively, you can start it manually at "services.msc" (rebooting is still the easier option).

+## Uninstallation

+Before doing any steps don't forget to stop the services with services.msc

+To remove the installed software and any created files (except the `Login.txt` on your desktop), simply delete the following folders:
+- `C:\Apache24`
+- `C:\mysql`
+- `C:\php`

+And remove the Systemvariable:
+- c:\php
+- C:\Apache24
+- C:\Apache24\bin

 >If the script is outdated, feel free to contact me ^-^ at: [a.tara@modernrp.de](mailto:a.tara@modernrp.de) or [a.tara95@yahoo.com](mailto:a.tara95@yahoo.com) or create a issue

 ## Linux?